 Also, each open source license that your project pulls in comes with a set of obligations, such as including a copyright notice or disclosing source code.
 FOSSA has comprehensive intelligence of these obligations, and we automatically tell you what they are, simplifying compliance with licensing requirements.

-Step 2: Select Your SBOM Reporting Format
+Step 2: Select Your SBOM Export Format

 After you integrate FOSSA and scan your projects, our platform surfaces all your dependencies, licenses, obligations based on those licenses, and vulnerabilities.